 Perfect for if you don’t want to hike solo, but you’re solo

-Even if you start out alone the 5-day W or the 8-day O circuit trek in Torres del Paine National Park, you’ll come out of it with a bunch of new friends.
+Even if you start out alone in the 5-day W or the 8-day O circuit trek in Torres del Paine National Park, you’ll come out of it with a bunch of new friends.
 For the same reasons that I loved the Annapurna Circuit, I love the social atmosphere amongst campers and hikers on this trek, particularly on the back, ‘O’, part of the trail where fewer hikers go and the crowds are more intimate.
 Refugio Dickson, in particular, was tons of fun thanks to the social rangers who played music and organized soccer games.

 Otres Beach, Cambodia